Total Gluon Helicity Contribution to the Proton Spin from Lattice QCD

-{\it Introduction:} Since the European Muon Collaboration (EMC) measured the quark spin contribution to proton spin through deep inelastic scattering with polarized muon and proton~\cite{1988364}, the origin of proton spin has remained one of the most profound puzzles in modern particle and nuclear physics~\cite{Ji:2020ena}.
+{\it Introduction:} Since the European Muon Collaboration (EMC) measured the quark spin contribution to the proton spin using deep inelastic scattering of polarized muons and protons~\cite{1988364}, the origin of proton spin has remained one of the most profound puzzles in modern particle and nuclear physics~\cite{Ji:2020ena}.
 Our current understanding is that the quark spin contribution accounts for only $\sim30\%$ of the proton spin~\cite{deFlorian:2009vb,Nocera:2014gqa,COMPASS:2015mhb,Alexandrou:2017oeh,Lin:2018obj,Liang:2018pis}.
 The remaining contributions come from quark orbital angular momentum (OAM), as well as gluon spin and OAM.
-Two popular spin sum rules have been proposed in the literature to understand the proton spin structure.
+Two popular spin sum rules have been proposed to help understanding the proton spin structure.
 One is the Jaffe-Manohar sum rule~\cite{Jaffe:1989jz} which offers a complete decomposition of the proton spin into quark and gluon spin and OAM.
 It has a clear partonic picture in the infinite momentum frame (IMF) of the proton and lightcone gauge.
 The other is the frame- and gauge-independent sum rule by Ji~\cite{Ji:1996ek}, where the quark and gluon total angular momentum can be connected to the moments of generalized parton distributions~\cite{Muller:1994ses,Ji:1996ek}.